MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 13. In the **Word** document, type **Testing personally identifiable information (PII).**

-14. Because you enabled Sensitivity labels at the start of this exercise, and since the label you created by running the script on day 1 of the course has fully propagated through Microsoft 365, Word should display a **Sensitivity** group on the ribbon at the top of the page.
+14. Because you enabled Sensitivity labels at the start of this exercise, Word should display a **Sensitivity** group on the ribbon at the top of the page.

 	Select the down arrow in the **Sensitivity** group.
-In the drop-down menu that appears, it should display the **PII - V1** label the script created and published.
-Since the **PII - V1** label is enabled for this document, a check mark is displayed next to **PII - V1**. <br/>
+In the drop-down menu that appears, it should display the **Highly Confidential** > **Project - Falcon** label that we just edited.
+Select **Project - Falcon** to apply the label. <br/>

-	In this first validation test, you're going to attempt to remove this sensitivity label from being applied to this document.
-When you created the **PII Policy - V1** policy and **PII** label in the prior task, the same options you selected were applied to the **PII Policy - V1** policy and **PII - V1** label by the Lab 1 script.
+	In this first validation test, you're going to remove this sensitivity label from being applied to this document.
 One of the label policy options requires users to provide justification to remove a label or to select a lower classification label.
 You will now verify whether this setting is functioning properly. <br/>

-	To remove the label from this document, select the **PII - V1** label that appears in this drop-down menu.
+	To remove the label from this document, select the **Project - Falcon** label that appears in this drop-down menu.

 15. In the **Justification Required** window that appears, select the **Other (explain)** option.
 In the **Explain why you're changing this label** field, enter **Testing what happens when a label is removed** and then select **Change**.

 16. In the **Sensitivity** group in the Word ribbon, select the down arrow.
-In the drop-down menu that appears, note that while **PII - V1** is displayed, it no longer has a check mark displayed next to it.
-This indicates the **PII - V1** sensitivity label is no longer being applied to this document.
+In the drop-down menu that appears, note that while **Highly Confidential** > **Project - Falcon** is displayed, it no longer has a check mark displayed next to it.
+This indicates the sensitivity label is no longer being applied to this document.

-17. To re-apply the sensitivity label to the document, select **PII - V1** in the drop-down menu.
-Once again select the drop-down arrow in the **Sensitivity** group.
-The drop-down menu that appears should display the **PII - V1** label, and it should display a check mark next to it that indicates it is being applied to this document.
+17. To re-apply the sensitivity label to the document, select **Highly Confidential** > **Project - Falcon** in the drop-down menu.

 18. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
 This number is the same format as a U.S. Social Security Number.

-	**Note**: In Word for the Web, the custom header, footer, and watermark specificed in the **PII - V1** policy do not display by default.
-To view the custom header, footer, and watermark, select the **View** tab and then in the menu select **Reading View**.
+	**Note**: In Word for the Web, the custom watermark specificed in the **Project - Falcon** policy does not display by default.
+To view the custom watermark, select the **View** tab and then in the menu select **Reading View**.
 Alternatively, in the real world, you could use the Word Desktop App which would display these by default.

 	To exit reading view, select the **Edit Document** drop-down menu and then select **Edit**.